Mitch Garver Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to allow 153 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (155 total, 1.3 per game).

-- Woodruff gets the start for the Brewers, his fifth of the season.
-He is 2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- Peralta (9-8) is going for his 10th win when he gets the starting nod for the Brewers in his 24th start of the season.
+He has a 4.01 ERA in 128 2/3 innings pitched, with 157 strikeouts.

-- In his last appearance on Saturday against the Chicago White Sox, the right-hander went 6 1/3 innings, allowing two earned runs while surrendering four hits.
+- In his most recent outing on Sunday against the Chicago White Sox, the righty threw six scoreless innings while surrendering four hits.

-- In four games this season, the 30-year-old has a 1.99 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .188 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.